 Ways To Make Car Insurance For College Students More Affordable

-You may be glad to know that car insurance rates drop once you have had more experience behind the wheel.
-After the age of 20, you should see your car insurance rates start to decline, and by the time you reach 25, your premium should be much more affordable.
+You may be glad to know that car insurance rates drop once you have more experience behind the wheel.
+After the age of 20, you should see your average rates for car insurance start to decline, and by the time you reach 25, your premium should be much more affordable.
 But what about the few teenage years spent in college?

-- Stay on your parent's policy: As a driver listed as one of multiple on policy, your driving record will be added with others so your parents' safe driving habits could help you save money on your premium.
+- Stay on your parent's policy: As a driver listed as one of multiple on policy, your driving record will be added with others, so your parents' safe driving habits could help you save money on your premium.

 - Try pay-per-mile insurance: This option is best for college students who don't drive much.
 With a company like Metromile, customers pay a monthly rate plus a few cents per mile driven.
 Metromile rates start at $29 per month.
 This company is one of the few providers that offer this type of car insurance.

-Chances are, the best car insurance for college students is the cheapest.
+Chances are, the best car insurance for college students is the most affordable.
 As a freshman in college, the cheapest answer could be staying on your parents’ policy, but if you feel it's time to get your own, be sure to look for discounts and bonus coverage that could save you money down the line.

 Read our other insurance articles: